How does your car make and model impact your insurance rates?

 How to get quotes for your make and model

 You can generally get quotes for your make and model over the phone, in person or online.
-Here are the steps to take to get quotes:
+If the carrier you’re interested in offers online rates, here are the steps you can take to get quotes online:

 - Visit the insurance company’s website.

-- Find the option to request a quote.
+- Find the option to request a quote online.

 - Enter the requested personal information, such as your full name, date of birth and driver’s license number.